Drayux/Neon/README.md

 - cqueues: Lua event handling and socket management [Artix/Arch package: `lua-cqueues`]
 > [CQueues Homepage](https://25thandclement.com/~william/projects/cqueues.html)

-- openssl: Library for TLS (Transport Layer Security, aka HTTPS/WSS) [Artix/Arch package: `lua-luaossl`]
+- openssl: Lua bindings for TLS (Transport Layer Security, aka HTTPS/WSS) [Artix/Arch package: `lua-luaossl`]
 > Twitch requires TLS for the use of its API

 - **Unix-based operating system** (aka this does _not_ work on Windows)